Bartnes, Trøndelag

-Bartnes is a village in the municipality of Steinkjer in Trøndelag county, Norway.
-The village is located in the western part of Steinkjer in the Beitstad area.
-It lies along the shore of the innermost part of the Trondheimsfjord, across from the large village of Malm.
+Bartnes is a village in Steinkjer Municipality in Trøndelag county, Norway.
+The village is located along the shore of the innermost part of the Trondheimsfjord, across from the large village of Malm and about 7 km southwest of the village of Beitstad.
 The town of Steinkjer lies about 13 km to the southeast and the village of Vellamelen lies about 10 km northeast of Bartnes.
 Bartnes Church is located in this village.
 Bartnes is a very old settlement, with many historical findings in the surrounding area.